jakubjanak2004/messenger-repo/ProgrammerDocumentation.md

 Class User has 4 atributes that are all encpsulated and cannot be accessed, therefore are private, if you wanna change them you can do that thrue the constructor of a class.

+Attributes:
+- $userFolder: string the folder in which the databse is stored
+- $userFile: string the filename in which the data is stored
+- $imagesFolder: string name name of the images folder in which the images data is stored
+- $userPath: string the path of the user file which is being constructed in the constructor

 ```php
 class User